viltgroup/minium-developer/README.md

 ============
 ## Download Minium Developer

-Dowload Minium Developer for your platform from [GitHub](https://github.com/viltgroup/minium-developer/releases).
+Download Minium Developer for your platform from [GitHub](https://github.com/viltgroup/minium-developer/releases).

 ##Run Minium Developer

-Extract the archive and and double-click on the executable (`minium-developer.exe` on Windows, `minium-developer` on Linux and MacOS).
+Extract the archive and double-click on the executable (`minium-developer.exe` on Windows, `minium-developer` on Linux and MacOS).

 ## Create a new **Cucumber project**